 - Identify a subject or population with which your club would like to work.

-- Work with the Coordinator of Service-Learning to select a meaningful project that meets the needs of the community as well s the goals of your club.
+- Work with the Coordinator of Experiential Learning and Student Organizations to select a meaningful project that meets the needs of the community as well s the goals of your club.

-- When you decide on your project, submit a Club Service Reporting Form to the Student Life Office (A118).
+- When you decide on your project, submit a Club Service Planning Form to the Student Life Office (A118).
 Make a copy of the form for your club records!

 For more information about the service-learning requirement for clubs, contact: